Drew University: Graduate programs

 Graduate education has taken place at Drew University since 1912.
 Initially, graduate education was limited to theology and was conducted through the Theological School.
 In 1955, the Graduate School was established to take responsibility for the academic (i.e., non-ministerial) study of religion at the graduate level and allow for the development of new graduate programs.
 In 1999, in exchange for a private donation made by Barbara and Finn Caspersen, the school was renamed the Caspersen School of Graduate Studies.

-In 2006, the Graduate Division of Religion (GDR), which includes programs in biblical studies and early Christianity, historical studies, religion & society, and theological & philosophical studies, was moved from the Graduate School to the Theological School.
+In 2006, the Graduate Division of Religion, which includes programs in biblical studies and early Christianity, historical studies, religion & society, and theological & philosophical studies, was moved from the Graduate School to the Theological School.
 The transition was made to reflect current trends in the academic study of religion.
-In 2006, the school created a Master of Arts in Teaching (MAT) program, In recent years, the school has also added Master of Education, Master of Finance, and data analytics degrees.
+In 2006, the school created a Master of Arts in Teaching program, In recent years, the school has also added Master of Education, Master of Finance, and data analytics degrees.